Restream/reindexer/cpp_src/cmd/reindexer_tool/readme.md

 ### Dump modes

-There are few different dump modes to interract with sharded databases:
+There are a few different dump modes to interact with sharded databases:
 1. full_node - Default mode.
 Dumps all data of chosen node, including sharded namespaces.
 However, does not dump data from other shards.
 2. sharded_only - Dumps data from sharded namespaces only (including the data from all other shards).
-May be usefull for resharding.
+May be useful for resharding.
 3. local_only - Dumps data from local namespaces, excluding sharded namespaces.

 Dump mode is saved in the output file and will be used during restoration process.